fipe2200/UNIX/Tentor/Frågor/Fråga 1.md

 * disk is the group owner
 * 8 is the major device number
 * 0 is the minor device number
-* "okt 12 08:18" is the date and time of when the file was last modified
+* "okt 12 08:18" is the date and time of when it was last modified
 * sda is the device file name

 c rw- rw- rw- 1 root tty 5, 0 okt 12 08:08 tty